pussinboots/bankapp/doc/e2etest.md

 * acceptance test test functions of the complete system without external dependencies but mocked in proper way

 This project is implemented as a web application that target browsers and mobile devices (start with android).
-For the frontend the javscript programming language is choosed because it plays well with HTML5 features and has a wide community and framework support.
-The backend is impleented with Scala specialy play 2 framework because less coding than java and good development suport of play like class reloading, test support, ad so on.
+For the frontend the javascript programming language is choosed because it plays well with HTML5 features and has a wide community and framework support.
+The backend is impleented with Scala specialy play 2 framework because less coding than java and good development suport of play like class reloading, test support, and so on.

 * frontend angularjs 1.2.x version
 * backend play 2.2.3 scala